Unknotting numbers of 2-spheres in the 4-sphere: Geometric upper bounds

 When $m=0$, the knot $k$ and hence also its $n$-twist spin $\tau^n k$ are unknotted.
 Therefore, $\Sigma_k$ is the standard immersion by definition.
 So, suppose $m\geq1$.
-Let $\widehat k$ denote the $2$-bridge knot with two fewer twist parameters $a_1, b_1, \dots, a_{m-1}, b_{m-1}$ and assume that the immersed sphere gotten by a finger move of the twist spin $\tau^n \widehat k$ along the red guiding arc pictured in the rightmost diagram of \autoref{2bridgepic} is ambiently isotopic to the standard immersion $\Sigma$.
-Observe that this finger move is isotopic to one along the red guiding arc shown in the middle diagram of \autoref{2bridgepic}.
-It then follows from the proof of \autoref{twistregionfm} that $\Sigma_k$ is also ambient isotopic to the standard immersion $\Sigma$ as desired. \end{proof}
+Let $\widehat k$ denote the $2$-bridge knot with two fewer twist parameters $a_1, b_1, \dots, a_{m-1}, b_{m-1}$ and assume as the inductive hypothesis that the immersed sphere gotten by a finger move of the twist spin $\tau^n \widehat k$ along the red guiding arc pictured in the rightmost diagram of \autoref{2bridgepic} is ambiently isotopic to the standard immersion $\Sigma$.
+Observe that the guiding arc for this finger move is isotopic to the red guiding arc shown in the middle diagram of \autoref{2bridgepic}; therefore doing a finger move of $\tau^n \widehat k$ along this arc also gives the standard immersion $\Sigma$.

+Now, since the knots $k$ and $\widehat k$ differ only along a single twist region, by \autoref{twistregionfm}, the twist spins $\tau^n k$ and $\tau^n \widehat k$ must give ambiently isotopic immersions after one finger move.
+Indeed, the guiding arcs for the finger moves of $\tau^n k$ and $\tau^n \widehat k$ that are used in the proof of \autoref{twistregionfm} (i.e.\ those from \autoref{fmspunpic}) are equal to the red guiding arcs from the middle and leftmost diagrams of \autoref{2bridgepic}.
+It follows that $\Sigma_k$ is ambiently isotopic to the standard immersion $\Sigma$, as desired. \end{proof}